Code-Institute-Submissions/monika-hrda-adventure-hikes/README.md

 4. Scroll down to 'GitHub Pages' section.
 5. Click the 'None' button and select the master branch.
 6. Click on the 'Save' button.
-7. Scroll back down to the 'GitHub Pages' section and find the link to your newly publish site.
+7. Scroll back down to the 'GitHub Pages' section and find the link to your newly published site.

 ***
 ## Credits